Innovation Iceberg

 Available Variations:

-The second association is with respect to truly understanding the needs, aspirations, and behavior of the users.
-The start-up ecosystem is filled with examples of failed products and barring the technological and investment challenges, it is often because they failed to understand either one or all of the above for their users.
-UX Research methods help in getting to the bottom of these unmet needs or unarticulated wants or behaviors, by constantly asking ‘Why’, much like a therapist till there is no more ‘Why’ that can be answered.
-This getting deep into the weeds of a problem to be solved and identifying the root cause of the problem, not its symptom, is synonymous with finding the depth of the iceberg.
-For example, the Titanic sank because the water was filled in the hull, because of an opening in the hull, because the ship hit an iceberg, because the ship didn’t turn sufficiently in time, because the iceberg was spotted too late and it wasn't easy to slow down the speed of the ship.
-In short, there is a lot that lies beneath the surface and successful innovators recognize the value of getting to this depth.
+The second association is with respect to the need to truly understand the needs, aspirations, and behaviour of the users to create something new.
+The start-up ecosystem is filled with examples of failed products because their failure to understand either one or all of the above.
+User Research methods help in getting to the bottom of these unmet needs, unarticulated wants and behaviours, by constantly asking ‘Why’.
+This getting deep into the weeds of a problem to be solved and identifying its root cause, not its symptom, is synonymous with finding the depth of the iceberg.
+There is a lot that lies beneath the surface and successful innovators recognize the value of getting to this depth.